webex/webex-ios-sdk/README.md

 The Cisco Webex iOS SDK makes it easy to integrate and secure messaging, meeting and calling features in your iOS apps.

-Before installing version 3.9.1 of WebexSDK, it is recommended to clear the pod cache using ```pod cache clean --all```.
+Before installing version 3.9.1 of WebexSDK, it is recommended to clear the pod cache using ```pod cache clean 'WebexSDK'```.

 ## SDK types: